DrupalDoesNotExists/crossbundlelib/README.md

 ## Special thanks

-* @dymeth for the amazing talks and ideas about enhancing the core concept.
+* @Dymeth for the amazing talks and ideas about enhancing the core concept.
 * [wiki.vg Protocol docs](https://wiki.vg/Protocol) for well-written Protocol specification.
 * @jacobo-mc for publishing the [Minecraft 1.18 decompiled remapped sources](https://github.com/jacobo-mc/mc_1.18.1_src/) on GitHub for reference.